christophdanger/xpress/README.md

 ./dev_mmp_stack.sh init my-project --with-mmp code ../development/my-project/frappe_docker/

-# In VSCode: "Dev Containers: Reopen in Container", then run:
+# In VSCode: "Dev Containers: Reopen in Container"
+# (Explorer will be empty initially - this is normal!)
+# Then run in terminal:
 cd development && ./setup-bench.sh
 ```